Increasing Backups

 Goals

-Reduce support tickets about lost wallets
+• Reduce support tickets related to lost wallets

-Improve backup rates (so people don’t lose their money)
+• Improve backup rates (so people don’t lose their money)

 Existing content